adamralph/simple-exec/README.md

 The SimpleExec package intentionally does not invoke the system shell.

-The command is echoed in the console (stdout) for visibility.
+The command is echoed to standard error (stderr) for visibility.

 Platform support: [.NET Standard 1.3 and upwards](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).